fireh9lly/just-the-docs-forestry/docs/expression-reference.md

 Retrieves a single numbered row from a data table.

+### getNode()

+### getNode(id)

+Retrieves either the current story node or the node with the specified `id` (an integer).
+The return value is an object with the following fields:

+`id` -> The node ID (an integer).

+`name` -> The name of the node (a string).
+For unnamed nodes this an empty string (`""`).

+`pos` -> The (X, Y) position of the node in the editor.
+This is probably not that useful.

+`condition` -> The condition defined on the node, expressed as a string.

+`speaker` -> The name of the speaking character.
+If the node has no speaker this is an empty string.

+`text` -> The dialogue or narration text of the node.

+`clearTextbox` -> A boolean indicating whether this node clears the previous contents of the textbox (or, in NVL mode, starts a new paragraph).

+`actionList` -> A list of actions defined on the node.

+`links` -> An ordered list of links to other nodes, as numeric IDs.

+`choices` -> A list of the choices defined on the node.

+`notes` -> A string containing designer notes for the node.

 ### getSaveData(filename)

 Retrieves the data stored in the save file referred to by `filename`, as an object.
 The value of `filename` should usually be of the format `Save1`, `Save2`, `Save3`, etc. `Save0` is a special save file reserved for quicksaving.